 Undoubtedly, people who read the pages in this section will have opinions that range from very supportive to very negative.
 As this happens and I am sent various citations about who said what, I'm sure I will want to modify some of the articles and write new ones.

-Of all the topics I've researched for CARM, none of them have taken as long as this section.
+Of all the topics I've researched for CARM, none of them has taken as long as this section.
 Primarily, I've been sidetracked with a lot of CARM related issues that have made it difficult to focus.
-My traveling has increased, and the necessities of running this ministry are becoming more complex.
-On one hand, it's been frustrating.
-But on the other hand, I'm glad because it has given me more time to peruse the topic, think about what I've written, and polish some ideas.
-After all, this is a controversial movement in the church, and publishing articles about it means that they will be scrutinized.
-Of course, this is good, but it can also be rather demanding to respond to everything that people say.
+My traveling has increased and the necessities of running this ministry are becoming more complex.
+On one hand it's been frustrating.
+But on the other hand I'm glad, because it has given me more time to peruse the topic, think about what I've written, and polish some ideas.
+After all, this is a controversial movement in the church and publishing articles about it means that they will be scrutinized.
+Of course, this is good but it can also be rather demanding to respond to everything that people say.

 Nevertheless, I decided to release the section before I took a week-long trip even though there is more I wanted to write about.
 Heck, the Emerging Church is changing and growing and there is no way I can keep up with its claims, errors, strengths, quotes, etc. Still, I kept getting side-tracked and I finally just decided to get out there.
 But remember, there is more to do so expect updates periodically.